 Take The Examinations

 Make an appointment to take the knowledge test at the DMV.
 Once that has been completed, the state will issue a Commercial Learner’s Permit (CLP).
 The field test can be scheduled as early as two weeks after passing the written test.
 For those enrolled in a trucking school, that may work.
 For others learning under another CDL holder’s supervision or at a trucking company, it’s important to be able to perform the appropriate skills at a reasonably high level before scheduling the road test.
+These are just some ideas on how to become a skilled truck driver.

 Be Prepared For Drug Tests